vishnup9/vxrail-docs/dhcvxrailbuildguide.md

 2. Integration Architect creates service account in Atos and VMware systems.
 3. Integration Architect executes creation of prerequisite VM task on VMware Console.
 The Prerequisite VM is required during the VxRail BringUp, SDDC Bring UP, vCF on VxRail BringUp as it provides initial DNS, DHCP, NTP services as well as orchestrates non-VCF components build up.
 4. Integration architect shares prerequisite VM OVA with deployment team.
-5. Deployment team downloads prerequisite VM OVA.
-CloudBuilder OVA to be downloaded and stored on prerequisite VM binaries location.
+5. Deployment team downloads prerequisite VM OVA, CloudBuilder OVA to be downloaded and stored on prerequisite VM binaries location.
 The prerequisite VM OVA is imported to workstation.
 6. Deployment team connects laptop with VMware Workstation that runs prereqVM to DHC switches (management network).
 7. Verify VxRail nodes are racked, nodes powered ON.
 Cabling and network configuraiton done.
 Nodes should be accessible over iDRAC.
 8. Download VxRail 7.0.241 code from DellEMC.
-9. RASR & Factory reset of nodes for clean installation.
-DUP updates.
+9. Upgrade the RASR image on the node using ISO, Install the Dell Upgrade Packages (DUPs) from SD and Factory Reset from SD.
-10. VxRail manager initialization for management cluster .
+10. Run playbook for VxRail manager initialization for management cluster.
+11. Run playbook to generate input json file for vxrail bringup.
-11. Perform post VxRail bring-up steps
+12. Run playbook for VxRail bring-up process.
-12. Deployment team runs ansible roles for cloudbuilder deployment and to perform vCF bringup on VxRail.
+13. Run playbook to perform Pre-Vcf Bringup task(Rename Vcenter components, Create VSAN Policy, Create SDDC management portgroup).
+14. Run playbook for importing cloudbuilder vm on Vcenter.
+15. Run playbook to generate json input file for vcf on vxrail bringup.
+16. Run playbook to perform vcf on vxrail bringup.
-14. Deployment team performs Post vCF VxRail bring-up procedures
+17. Run playbook for post vCF VxRail bring-up procedures
-15. DHC stage 1 deployment.
+18. DHC stage 1 deployment.
+19. Run playbook to generate input json file for creating workload domain.
+20. Run playbook for Workload domain creation in SDDC.
-16. VxRail manager initialization for workload domain
+21. Run playbook for VxRail manager initialization for workload domain.
-17. Workload domain creation in SDDC
+22. Run playbook to generate input json file for Vxrail Bringup for workload domain
+23. Run playbook for VxRail bringup for workload domain using above generated input file.
+24. Run playbook to perform post Vxrail bringup for workload domain task that is Renaming vcenter components(vsan, datacenter, cluster, dv switch), adding portgroups and adding vxadmin user.
+25. Runing playbook for getting esxi thumbprint and adding it into defaults/main.yml file for the playbook createVxRailClusterInWorkloadDomainBringupFile.yml.
+26. Run playbook to collect portgroup(management,vmotion,vsan) details for workload vcenter and add it in the j2 for playbook createVxRailClusterInWorkloadDomainBringupFile.yml
+27. Run playbook to generate the json file for adding VxRail cluster to workload domain
-18. Add VxRail clsuter to workload domain in SDDC
+28. Run playbook for adding VxRail cluster to workload domain in SDDC.
-19. Run DHC stage 2 instlaltion
+29. Run DHC stage 2 installation.